konstantinschulz/german-covid-texts/docs/src/schemas/entity.md

 Based on: *jmd./etw. "stuft" jmdn./etw. als ein solches "ein"*.
 The arguments only serve as orientation to estimate the scope of the NE annotation.

-Not annotated should not be what is not essential for understanding.
+Not annotated should be what is not essential for the main entity meaning.

 - *Neben Erst-, Zweit- und Boosterimpfungen besteht auch ein Impfangebot mit Novavax sowie [Schutzimpfungen für Kinder] zwischen 5 und 11 Jahren.*
 - incorrect: *\*Neben Erst-, Zweit- und Boosterimpfungen besteht auch ein Impfangebot mit Novavax sowie [Schutzimpfungen für Kinder zwischen 5 und 11 Jahren].*